paulzer01/another-basic-twitter-clone/README.md

 # Deploying a PERN app to AWS

 ## 1. Setting up VPC and Subnets
 1.1.
+Set up a new VPC with a meaningful name and a CIDR block (e.g. 10.11.0.0/16 where the first 2 octets [10.11] are the network prefix and the last 2 octets [0.0] are unsued and can be used to create private host addresses that can be assigned to different resources within the VPC).

+Choose 'No IPv6 CIDR block', and 'Default' for Tenancy.

-Set up a new VPC with a meaningful name.
+1.2.
+Set up three new subnets.
-1.2. okay
+The first subnet will be public and does not need a preference for its Availability Zone.
+The second and third subnets will be private and require Availability Zone preferences that differ from each other.
+This is because the PostgreSQL database that will be set up later requires two subnets

 ## 2. Setting up the production build
 ```javascript